Drishika-Nadella/PHY-604/README.md

 # PHY-604

-Computational Methods in Physics and Astrophysics II - Michael Zingale Don't worry head, the computer will do our thinking now - Homer Simpson
+Don't worry head, the computer will do our thinking now - Homer Simpson

 This repo consists of assignments and some example programs from the PHY 604 course in Fall 2017 taken by Michael Zingale.